Abdul Hafiz (general)

-Abdul Hafiz (born 6 November 1957) is a retired lieutenant general of the Bangladesh Army.
-He was Chief of General Staff, Bangladesh Army.
+Abdul Hafiz (born 6 November 1957) is a retired three star general of the Bangladesh Army and antecedent chief of the general Staff.
 He served as the Force Commander in UN peacekeeping mission in Western Sahara and Côte d'Ivoire.
+He is currently a Special Assistant to the Chief Adviser of the interim government led by Muhammad Yunus in matters related to defense and national integrity development.

 Personal life and education

-He was born on 6 November 1957.
-Hafiz is the father of two daughters.
-He completed his master's degree in defense studies from Bangladesh National University.
-He completed a course on small and heavy arms of infantry in China and Advanced Infantry Officer's course in the United States of America.
-He was also graduated from the Defense Intelligence College of France.
-He can speak in English and French.
+Born on 6 November 1957, Abdul Hafiz is a distinguished individual known for his extensive military background.
+He is the father of two daughters and has pursued a rich educational journey, completing his Master's degree in Defense Studies from Bangladesh National University.
+His academic and professional growth includes specialized military training, such as a course on small and heavy arms of infantry in China and an Advanced Infantry Officer's course in the United States.
+Additionally, he graduated from the prestigious Defense Intelligence College in France.
+He can speak both English and French, which complements his global military expertise.
+His foundation in education was laid at Rajshahi Cadet College, where he completed his Secondary and Higher Secondary education as a cadet in the 6th batch of RCC.

 Career

 In Bangladesh Army

 Abdul Hafiz joined the infantry corps as an officer on 8 May 1977.
 In 2005, he became major general of the Bangladesh Army.
 He retired from Bangladesh Army shortly after being promoted to lieutenant general.

 He became commander of an infantry brigade in 1999.
 He was commandant of the Bangladesh Military Academy from 2001 to 2003.
 He also commanded 33rd Infantry Division in Comilla from 2005 to 2008.
 Then he served as the Director-General of Ansar and VDP, a paramilitary organization from 2008 to 2009.
 He served as the Chief of General Staff in Bangladesh Army.